spurtzel/SuSe/reproducibility_submission/README.md

 # SuSe Reproducibility Submission (SIGMOD 2025)

-This repository contains the code and scripts to reproduce the experimental results and plots for the paper: **SuSe: Summary Selection for Regular Expression Subsequence Aggregation over Streams.** The instructions below explain the end‑to‑end reproducibility (*single command*), where results, figures, paper PDFs, and outputs are organized, and information about the experiments.
+This repository contains the code and scripts to reproduce the experimental results and plots for the paper: **SuSe: Summary Selection for Regular Expression Subsequence Aggregation over Streams.** The instructions below explain the end‑to‑end reproducibility (*single-command*), where results, figures, paper PDFs, and outputs are organized, and information about the experiments.

 > Figures and experimental design follow the [SuSe paper](https://dl.acm.org/doi/pdf/10.1145/3725359) (§7; Figures 6-12)